2200175/CS220AU/README.md

 - 2022-10-28 read about disaster alert systems implemented in spain since nuclear threaten aorund europe.
 - 2022-10-28 writte an essay about how nuclear holocaust can be reduced by our digital identity

+- 2022-10-31 create and upload my visitors and residence map
+- 2022-10-31 wrote and email to the teacher in order to clarify some important doubts

 ## TODO
 ### in week 3
 - writte notes from videos